arbor-sim/arbor/doc/python/benchmark_cell.rst

     .. function:: benchmark_cell(source, target, schedule, realtime_ratio)

-        Construct a benchmark cell that generates with a single built-in source with label ``source``; and a single built-in target with label ``target``.
+        Construct a benchmark cell with a single built-in source with label ``source``; and a single built-in target with label ``target``.
 The labels can be used for forming connections from/to the cell in the :py:class:`arbor.recipe` by creating a :py:class:`arbor.connection`.